 Make your dream of swimming with a turtle come true...

 Over the years, Guadeloupe has become aware of the value of its marine heritage and has implemented several species preservation programs.
-Thus many turtles are again present on our coasts...
+So many turtles are once again present on our coasts...

 Most of the turtles present in the world swim in the waters of Guadeloupe, 5 species out of 7 to be precise!
 We regularly see green turtles, loggerhead turtles, hawksbill, olive ridley and the biggest, our favorite leatherback turtle!